Will Anyone Know?

 You can send your partner an anonymous email by using our affiliated website called So They Can Know.

-Maryland and Washington DC residents: If you are positive for (infected with) chlamydia or gonorrhea, our laboratory is required by law to confidentially report your name to the Baltimore City Health Department, which reports to the Maryland State Department of Health and Mental Hygiene.
+Maryland and Washington DC residents: If you are positive for (infected with) chlamydia or gonorrhea, our laboratory is required by law to confidentially report your name to the Baltimore City Health Department, which reports to the Maryland Department of Health.
 The information we report helps the Health Department monitor disease trends.

 ALASKA residents: Positive chlamydia and gonorrhea results must be reported to the State of Alaska Department of Public Health as required by law.
 This does not mean that your partners will be notified or that anyone in your community will know.
 This is simply to collect the number of positives in the state of Alaska.